• Find duplicate and similar photos, as well as other duplicate files

 Get-ChildItem -Recurse | Get-FileHash | Group-Object -Property Hash | Where-Object { $_.Count -gt 1 } | foreach { $group = $_.Group | Select-Object -ExpandProperty Path $group | Select-Object -Skip 1 | Remove-Item -Force }

-To make digital photo collections well organized and nice to view, it’s a good idea to clean up duplicates on a regular basis.
-This article discusses four ways to find and delete duplicate photos in Windows 11.
-The first method is the most efficient and effective.
+To keep your photos organized and free up space on your Windows computer, it’s a good idea to clean up duplicate photos regularly.
+This article discusses four ways to find duplicate photos in Windows 11 and delete them in bulk or individually.
+The first method is the most efficient and user-friendly.
 The latter three methods are built-in to Windows and free to use.

 With a passion for tech and writing, Sarah joined Cisdem, where she focuses on creating articles about using utility tools to enhance file management and simplify contact management.